arnehilmann/markdeck/README.md

 in the ```render-asciiart-filter.config``` file.

-if you want to change these parameters, you can specify them as follows (note: here you cannot use the class shortcut notation, but the slightly longer notation with curly braces):
+if you want to change these parameters, you can specify them as follows (note: you cannot use the class shortcut notation here, but the slightly longer notation with curly braces):
 ```
 ` ` `{.plantuml args="..."}